1

 Jim Fausone is a partner with Legal Help For Veterans, PLLC, with over twenty years of experience helping veterans apply for service-connected disability benefits and starting their claims, appealing VA decisions, and filing claims for an increased disability rating so veterans can receive a higher level of benefits.

 If you were denied service connection or benefits for any service-connected disease, our firm can help.
-We can also put you and your family in touch with other critical resources to ensure you receive the treatment that you deserve.
+We can also put you and your family in touch with other critical resources to ensure you receive the treatment you deserve.

-Give us a call at (800) 693-4800 or visit us online at www.LegalHelpForVeterans.com
+Give us a call at (800) 693-4800 or visit us online at www.LegalHelpForVeterans.com.

 This electronic book is available for free download and printing from www.homeofheroes.com.
-You may print and distribute in quantity for all non-profit, educational purposes.
+You may print and distribute in quantity for all non-profit, and educational purposes.

 Copyright © 2018 by Legal Help for Veterans, PLLC